 - Review communication plans.
 Go over how your group plans on communicating with others or if you’re separated.
 Especially if there is a power outage, regular communication will be vital in an emergency.
 Set up check-in timelines via text, call, email, social media, carrier pigeon, smoke signals, or whatever is accessible.

 - Once the storm passes, make sure to check in on family and friends to make sure everyone is safe, and alert the authorities if someone is in suspected danger following the storm.

 Once the storm clears, and the environment is safe again, take some time to assess the damage.
 Especially if there is evidence of water intrusion.
-Immediate action to cleanup flood water will reduce the chances of a costly repair in the future.
+Immediate action to cleanup the flood waters in your South Jersey property will reduce the chances of a costly repair in the future.

-If necessary, CALL a professional water damage restoration company to immediately dry out your property properly and thoroughly.
+If necessary, CALL a professional water damage restoration company in South Jersey to immediately dry out your property properly and thoroughly.
 Protecting yourself from a major storm is stressful enough, you do not want residual damage to be a constant reminder of the whole ordeal.

 It only take 24-48 hours for water to cause mold growth, so maintain a sense of urgency when dealing with the aftermath of any major storm damage.
-If you suspect that water intrusion has let to potential mold growth, call a expert to complete a professional mold inspection.
+If you suspect that water intrusion has let to potential mold growth, call a expert to complete a professional mold inspection of your NJ home.

 Hurricanes and tropical storms can lead to a lot of chaos and stress.
 Due to their unpredictable nature, there will always be a sense of unpreparedness.
 All you can do is work to control the controllable, educate you and your family on all possible dangers, and teach yourself and your family to be adaptable during times of emergency.